daisy/pipeline/website/src/_wiki/Get-Help/User-Guide/Installation.md

 dpkg -i daisy-pipeline2_x.y.z.deb
 ~~~

-The Debian package includes the desktop application, the server and
+The Debian package includes the server and the command line tool, not
-the command line tool.
+the desktop application.

 ### Red Hat